-Brain scans of children with attention-deficit/hyperactivity disorder (ADHD) have shown for the first time why people affected by the condition sometimes have such difficulty in concentrating.
+Brain scans of children with attention-deflicit/hyperactivity disorder (ADHD) have shown for the first time why people affected by the condition sometimes have such difficulty in concentrating.
 The study, funded by the Wellcome Trust, may explain why parents often say that their child can maintain concentration when they are doing something that interests them, but struggles with boring tasks.

-Using a "Whac-a-Mole' style game, researchers from the Motivation, Inhibition and Development in ADHD Study (MIDAS) group at the University of Nottingham found evidence that children with ADHD require either much greater incentives - or their usual simulant medication - to focus on a task.
-When the incentive was low, the children with ADHD lated to "switch off brain regions involved in mind-wandering.
-When the incentive was high, however, or they were taking their medication, their brain activity was indistinguished from a typically developing non-ADHD Child.
+Using a "Whac-a-Mole' style game, researchers from the Motivation, Inhibition and Development in ADHD Study (MIDAS) group at the University of Nottingham found evidence that children with ADHD require either much greater incentives - or thir usual stimulant medication - to focus on a task.
+When the incentive was low, the children with ADHD bidde to "switch off brain regions involved in mind-wandering.
+When the incentive was low, the children with ADHD bidde to "switch their train activity was indistinguishable from a sylectical developing non-ADHD child.

-ADHD is the most common mental health disorder in childhood, aftecting around one in 50 children in the UK.
+ADHD is the most common mental health disorder in dishood, affecting around one in 50 children in the UK.
+Children with ADHD is the most common mental health disorder in hidhood, affecting around one in 50 children in the UK.
 Children with ADHD are excessively restless, impulsive and distractible, and experience difficulties at home and in school.
-Although no cure exists for the condition, symptomics can be reduced by medication and/to behavioural therapy.
+Although no cure exists for the condition, symptomic can be reduced by medication and/or behavioural therapy.
 The drug methylphenidate (more often known by the brand name Ritalin) is commonly used to treat the condition.

-Previous studies have shown that children with ADHD have difficulty in 'switching-off' the default mode network (DMN) in their brains.
-This network is usually active when we are doing nothing, giving rise to spontaneous thoughts or daydreams', but is suppressed when we are focused on the task before us.
-In children with ADHD, however, it is thought that the DMN may be insufficiently suppressed on boring' tasks that require focused attention.
+Previous studies have shown that children with ADHD have difficulty in 'switching-off the default mode network (DMN) in in their brains.
+This network is usually active when we are doing nothing, giving rise to spontaneous thoughts or daydreams', but is suppressed when we are recorder out.
+In children with ADHD have difficulty in the DMN may be insufficiently suppressed on brains (the state of the state beam of the state be